-The process of filing an affirmative application for asylum in the U.S. (meaning one where you are in the U.S. but not in removal or deportation factors) moves fairly quickly, at least at the beginning.
+The process of filing an affirmative application for asylum in the U.S. (meaning one where you are in the U.S. but not in removal or deportation proceedings) moves fairly quickly, at least at the beginning.
 But if you aren't approved during the first round of decision-making, it can stretch on for years.
-Here's an overview of how the timing usually works.
+Here's an overview of how how long the whole process can take.

 How Long It Will Take for USCIS to Process Your Affirmative Asylum Application

 According to the Immigration and Nationality Act (I.N.A.), U.S. Citizenship and Immigration Services (USCIS) should follow the following timeline:

 Within 21 days after USCIS receives your complete asylum application, you will receive the following via mail: